 How Long Does it Take to Repair the Leak?

 After finding out that you have a slab leak, you will need to get it repaired as soon as possible.
-This repair takes longer then most other plumbing tasks though.
-In fact it will usually take two days to repair a slab leak.
+This repair takes longer than most other plumbing tasks though.
+In fact, it will usually take two days to repair a slab leak.